K-dash/nblm-rs/docs/cli/audio.md

 }
 ```

-### Notes
+!!! note "Audio Overview Requirements"
     - The notebook must have at least one source before creating an audio overview
     - Audio generation takes several minutes to complete
     - Only one audio overview can exist per notebook
     - **Configuration options are not supported**: Despite API documentation mentioning `languageCode`, `sourceIds`, and `episodeFocus` fields, the API only accepts an empty request body (as of 2025-10-25)
     - Language and other settings must be configured through the NotebookLM web UI

 ### Processing Status

+!!! important "Status Checking Limitation"
-> **Important**: As of now, there is no API to retrieve audio overview status.
+    As of now, there is no API to retrieve audio overview status.
 You must check the NotebookLM web UI in your browser to see when audio generation is complete or if it has failed.

 When creating an audio overview, the initial status is: